bbc/openxpki-config/README.md

 a OpenXPKI instance using the WebUI.
 All contents need to be copied to /etc/openxpki/.

+## Usage

+An example instance of OpenXPKI for usage with NMOS devices can be setup by following [this guide](nmos-docker-setup.md)

 ## Log configuration (log.conf)

 OpenXPKI uses Log4perl for its logging system.
 The location of the